Sammy at Welcome Center

 · Must be classified as a California resident or AB540 eligible

 · Both only cover the per unit cost of tuition ($46).
-These do not cover any student fees, books, or materials.
+These do not cover any student fees, books, or materials, and they are not cash awards.

 Note: Students cannot receive both CCPG and CPP.

-* If an Accessibility Support Center (ASC) student, you may qualify for a reduced course load.
+* If you are an Accessibility Support Center (ASC) student, you may qualify for a reduced unit requirement for CPP.

-Students who meet the CPP eligibility requirements will be notified via email four weeks after their FAFSA or CADAA application is received and packaged for a $1 CPP award.
+Students who meet the CPP eligibility requirements will be notified via email four weeks after their FAFSA or CADAA application is received and will be packaged for a $1 placeholder award.
 Awards will be adjusted after the third week of the semester.

 Please Note: Funds are limited and will be first come first served.